 - DoEHLG Circular NPWS 1/10 & PSSP 2/10 Appropriate Assessment under Article 6 of the Habitats Directive: Guidance for Planning Authorities; - DoEHLG (2010) Appropriate Assessment of Plans and Projects in Ireland.
 Guidance for Planning Authorities.
 Department of the Environmental Heritage and Local Government; - European Commission (2000) Communication from the Commission on the Precautionary Principle.
 Office for Official Publications of the European Communities, Luxembourg.
-European Commission; - European Commission (2001) Assessment of plans and projects significantly affecting Natura 2000 sites: Methodological guidance on the provisions of Articles 6(3) and (4) of the Habitats Directive 92/43/EEC; - European Commission (2006) Nature and biodiversity cases: Ruling of the European Court of Justice.
+European Commission; - European Commission (2001) Assessment of plans and projects significantly affecting Natura 2000 sites: Methodological guidance on the provisions of Articles 6(3) and (4) of the Habitats Directive 92/43/EEC; - European Commission (2021) Assessment of plans and projects in relation to Natura 2000 sites Methodological guidance on Article 6(3) and (4) of the Habitats Directive 92/43/EEC.
+Brussels, 28.9.2021C (2021) 6913 Final; - European Commission (2006) Nature and biodiversity cases: Ruling of the European Court of Justice.
 Office for Official Publications of the European Communities, Luxembourg; - European Commission (2007) Guidance document on Article 6(4) of the 'Habitats Directive' 92/49/EEC; clarification of the concepts of: Alternative solutions, Imperative reasons of overriding public interest, Compensatory Measures, Overall Coherence, Opinion of the Commission; - European Commission (2013).
 Interpretation Manual of European Union Habitats.
 Version EUR 28.
-European Commission; - European Commission (2018) Managing Natura 2000 sites: The provisions of Article 6 of the 'Habitats' Directive 92/43/EEC; - European Union (Birds and Natural Habitats) Regulations 2011 to 2015; and - Planning and Development Act 2000 (as amended).
+European Commission; - European Commission (2018) Managing Natura 2000 sites: The provisions of Article 6 of the 'Habitats' Directive 92/43/EEC; - European Union (Birds and Natural Habitats) Regulations 2011 to 2015; - Office of the Planning Regulator (2021) Appropriate Assessment Screening for Development Management.
+OPR Practice Note PN01.
+March 2021 and; - Planning and Development Act 2000 (as amended).